akauppi/GroundLevel-firebase-es/README.md

 The code is under `src`.

+Three steps to brand your own app:

->Only one request: if you deviate the app from the original template, please remove the `iconart` and `public/favicon*` files.
+1. Please remove the `iconart` and `public/favicon*` files.
 They are not licensed for other use than this template.
 Thanks!

->Change also the `name`, `version` and `author` fields in `package.json`, to match your application. :)
+2. Change the `name`, `version` and `author` fields in `package.json`, to match your application.
+3. Change the `

 ### You need `npm` modules?